-Governmental responsibilities are divided between the Central government, Counties and Municipalities.
-A large part of welfare and infrastructure provisions in Norway are assigned to the Local governments.

-The majority of KBN lending is made to municipalities (88%) and then counties (12%).
+- Governmental responsibilities are divided between: - the central government; - the counties; - and the municipalities. - A large part of welfare and infrastructure provisions in Norway are assigned to the Local Governments. - The majority of KBN lending is made to municipalities (88%), followed by counties (12%).